Top

 Radiation Burns

-Ultraviolet rays and x-rays are not inherently safe.
-Overexposure can leave burns.
+Ultraviolet rays and X-rays are not inherently safe.
+Overexposure can cause burns.
 Even more frightening, these burns can be internal, spreading and causing serious damage.

 Negligent behavior happens within the healthcare field, known as medical malpractice.
 If an improper procedure left you with radiation burns, you have the right to seek justice in court.
 Our team is here to help.